 Earlier in the article, I noted that dealing with environment variables has the pitfall of working with string data for everything.
 Thankfully, there is a package that can help you work with environment variables.
 The project is called django-environ. django-environ primarily does two important things that I value:

-- The package allows you coerce strings into a desired data type.
+- The package allows you to coerce strings into a desired data type.

 - The package will read from a file to load environment variables into your environment.